Epilepsy and Sleep

 For people with epilepsy, sleep problems are a double-edged sword; epilepsy disturbs sleep and sleep deprivation aggravates epilepsy.
 The drugs used to treat epilepsy may also disturb sleep.
 Because lack of sleep is a trigger for seizures, achieving healthy sleep on a nightly basis is essential for people with epilepsy.

-People with epilepsy also have a high incidence of obstructive sleep apnea (OSA).
-In fact, a University of Michigan study found that as many as one third of epilepsy patients also has OSA.
-The University of Michigan researchers also found that epilepsy patients who have sleep apnea were more likely to have seizures at night than epilepsy patients without OSA.
-These results highlight the need for further investigation into whether receiving treatment for OSA lessens the frequency and severity of epileptic seizures.
+People with epilepsy also have a high incidence of sleep apnea.
+In fact, a University of Michigan study found that as many as one third of epilepsy patients also has sleep apnea.
+The University of Michigan researchers also found that epilepsy patients who have sleep apnea were more likely to have seizures at night than epilepsy patients without sleep apnea.
+These results highlight the need for further investigation into whether receiving treatment for sleep apnea lessens the frequency and severity of epileptic seizures.

 Children with epilepsy must cope with a variety of problems as a result of their disorder that goes beyond seizure control.
 Sleep problems are among the most critical.
 A team of researchers from the University of Calgary in Alberta, Canada recently conducted a study of the sleep patterns of children with epilepsy and the sleep patterns of their siblings without epilepsy.
 The results indicate that epileptic children had a significantly higher rate of sleep disturbance and that their disturbed sleep is associated with greater social and attention problems and a reduced quality of life.
 They also have a higher rate of attention deficit hyperactivity syndrome and other learning, emotional and behavioral difficulties compared to children without epilepsy.
 The results of this study support the idea that healthy sleep is essential for children with epilepsy.